VideoProc Converter AI

 By Reuben Zaback | Last Update:

 It's necessary to figure out what video formats are supported by iPhone 15/iPhone 14/13/12/11/XS/Pro/Max, etc. Why?
 With the crispy Retina display and the high definition camera, iPhone has been one of the best portable devices to play movies and record videos.
 However, very often, it refuses to play your videos or it can't play your videos correctly.
-According to the survey we did last month, over 90% of these sorts of errors are caused by unsupported video formats.
+According to the survey we did last month, over 90% of these sorts of errors are caused by unsupported iPhone video formats.
+So, what video format does iPhone use?

 iPhone Supported Video Formats (Playback & Recording)

-The range of video formats that are supported by your iPhone to play or record is different.
-To eliminate confusions that unlucky iPhone users may have, below we will list the detailed iPhone compatible video formats according to Apple's official statement.
+The range of iPhone video formats to play or record is different.
+To eliminate confusions that unlucky iPhone users may have, below we will list the detailed iPhone supported video formats according to Apple's official statement.

 What format are iPhone videos (for successful playback)?